-Built in 1735 on the banks of the River Severn, it was first known as the Talbot Arms, but has been given many names since then, settling on the unusual Mytton and Mermaid in the 1930's after being purchased by the famous architect Sir Clough Williams Ellis, who developed the Italianate village of Portmeirion in North Wales.
+Built originally as a private house on the banks of the River Severn, which may have dated from as early as 1725, commissioned by Richard Hill of Tern Hall (which would later become Attingham Hall, a stunning National Trust property open to visitors that sits opposite us) and believed to have been called ‘the Dower House’.
+Since then it has had many names, the Talbot Arms, the Berwick Arms before settling on the unusual Mytton and Mermaid in the 1930's after being purchased by the famous architect Sir Clough Williams Ellis, who developed the Italianate village of Portmeirion in North Wales.
 Sir Clough converted the building to a hotel and chose the name Mytton after a local character ‘Mad Jack Mytton’ a gentleman who squandered his fortune in the most spectacular way, and the Mermaid came from the crest of the Portmeirion hotel.

-If you would like to keep up to speed with our developments, Like us on Facebook, Follow us on Instagram or subscribe to our mailing list below and we will send you the odd update.
-By subscribing to our mailing list, once we are open, you will be entered into our monthly competition to win a meal to the value of £50.
+If you would like us to keep you up to date, follow us on Instagram and Facebook or subscribe to our mailing list below and we will send you an occasional update.
+By subscribing to our mailing list, you will also be entered into our monthly competition to win a meal to the value of £50.

 We love the idea of a circular walk to work up an appetite!
 But although we are in a picturesque part of Shrewsbury, there are not any obvious countryside rambles from the pub that do not involve walking along the busy B4380.